NetworkBlockDevice/nbd/doc/proto.md

 As there is no unique number for client requests, clients who want to differentiate between answers to two instances of the same option during any negotiation must make sure they've seen the answer to an outstanding request before sending the next one of the same type.
+The server MAY send replies in the order that the requests were received, but is not required to.

 ## Values